SaraAlturk/StringMatchingAlgorithms/README.md

 ### Input Handling

-The project starts by reading data from an input file (`input.txt`), storing the data in a `String` variable after converting it to lowercase.
+The project starts by reading data from an input file:  [Input Text File](StringMatching%20Algorithms/input.txt), storing the data in a `String` variable after converting it to lowercase.
 This step ensures consistency during pattern matching, as case sensitivity could lead to incorrect results.
 Efficient input handling is crucial for managing text data and preparing it for the pattern generation and matching phases.

 ### Pattern Generation